• Skip to primary navigation

 After our pizza finishes baking, we give it a few minutes to cool and set and then dig in for one tasty homemade pizza night.

-After the pizza dough has had a chance to age in the refrigerator for three days, you can freeze the dough balls you don’t plan to use right away.
-They should last in the freezer about three to six months.
-Simply wrap each dough ball individually with plastic wrap and store them in an air-tight zipper freezer bag.
-And that’s it.
-Easy, huh?
+After the beer pizza dough has a chance to age in the refrigerator for three days, we can freeze the dough balls we don't plan to use right away.
+They should last in the freezer about three months.

-Typically, I thaw my pizza dough by placing it in an air-tight container with the plastic wrap in the refrigerator overnight.
-But sometimes I’m forgetful or those last-minute engagements come up.
+Typically, I thaw my pizza dough by placing it in an airtight container with the plastic wrap in the refrigerator overnight.
+But sometimes I'm forgetful or those last-minute engagements come up.
 In those cases, you can leave the frozen pizza dough ball wrapped in plastic on the counter for an hour or two.
-Once it thaws, store it covered in the refrigerator until you’re ready for it.
+Once it thaws, store it covered in the refrigerator until you're ready for it.

-If you need a quicker thawing method, you can also place the frozen pizza dough in an air-tight zipper bag and submerge it in a bowl of warm water.
+If you need a quicker thawing method, you can also place the frozen pizza dough in an airtight zipper bag and submerge it in a bowl of warm water.
 Your pizza dough should be ready to go in about 15 minutes.
-Just make sure water doesn’t seep into the bag.
-Honestly, I can’t tell you how many times having frozen pizza dough has saved me, and I’m sure you’ll find it as handy as I do. 🙌
+Just make sure water doesn't seep into the bag.
+Honestly, I can't tell you how many times having frozen pizza dough has saved me, and I'm sure you'll find it as handy as I do.

 Ultimately, the perfect pairing for pizza really comes down to your toppings.
-If you asked my dad, he’d tell you pepperoni and sausage are the only acceptable pizza toppings, but he’s wrong.
-(Sorry, Dad! ❤️) Pizza is a beautiful blank canvas for so many toppings, and they all command their own pairings.
-That said, I’m happy to give some general pairing ideas.
+If you asked my dad, he'd tell you pepperoni and sausage are the only acceptable pizza toppings, but he's wrong.
+(Sorry, Dad!)

 • Pepperoni: Double IPA or American brown ale for beer; chianti or shiraz for wine.